Audition Info

 OUR PURPOSE

-The Hastings Choirs, offered from grade 6-12, provide the opportunity for students to take part in one of 7 choirs.
 The choirs perform in a series of home concerts, as well as performances in our region, all the while building relationships, and learning life lessons in a welcoming environment.

-Hastings High school offers four curricular choirs and are directed by Mr. Andrew Moore.
+Hastings High School offers four curricular choirs and are directed by Mr. Andrew Moore.

 Treble Chorale